 “It’s not something that we have a lot of concern about,” she said.
 “The occasional family transmission has been happening, but there is no evidence of spread within pediatric populations.”

-In this current global outbreak of monkeypox, as of Aug.3, there have been 26,208 cases reported from 344 countries, including 25,864 cases in 80 countries where the disease has not been typically observed in the past.
-That includes 6,616 in the US — more than double the figure from one week ago.
+In this current global outbreak of monkeypox, as of Aug.18, there have been 40,399 cases reported from 94 countries.
+That includes 14,115 in the US.
 The first pediatric cases announced in the US are not the first of this outbreak.
-According to the WHO, 96 children under 18, including 25 under age 5, have been affected around the world to date, including in the United Kingdom and Spain.
-There have been 10 deaths in adults, including three people in Nigeria, one in Ghana, one in India, two in the Central African Republic, two in Spain, and one in Brazil.
+According to the WHO, 107 children under 18, including 26 under age 5, have been affected around the world to date, including in the United Kingdom and Spain.
+There have been 12 deaths in adults, including four people in Nigeria, one in Ghana, one in India, two in the Central African Republic, two in Spain, one in Ecuador, and one in Brazil.

 Here is a look into pediatric monkeypox, including information on how the disease is spread in the home, how to protect your family, and what is being done by schools to keep kids safe.